 The new version of the LoC is available in this Website’s LoC Registrations section and on the ATIEL website at www.atiel.org/code-of-practice/letters-of-conformance and can be submitted as from September 1, 2017 to SAIL.

 Each marketer will need to sign a LoC covering all engine oils making ACEA claims marketed by the company.
 If the company also supplies products to other third parties who distribute these products under their own private label, the third party will need to submit its own LoC registration covering their products.

 LoC registration is renewed annually upon payment of the registration fee.
-Registrants will receive a reminder that they need to re-register ca. two months before the renewal due date.
-For 2017, the renewal date is 1 November 2017 but exceptionally, the registration will remain valid until 31 December 2018, i.e. 14 months.
+Registrants will receive a message that they need to renew their participation and pay the invoice ca. two months before the renewal due date.
+For 2018, the final renewal date was 31 December 2018, the registration will remain valid until 31 December 2019, i.e. 12 months.

 LoC submissions may be refused if the submission is inaccurate, incomplete or if the fee is not paid.
 SAIL is responsible for the assessment of the application.

 Marketers who do not submit a valid LoC do not meet ACEA’s requirements and therefore cannot validly make performance claims against the ACEA Sequences for the products they place on the market.